Hypersexuality: Treatment

 The first step to treat hypersexual behavior is to help the individual stop or control their urges.
 There are a multitude of different treatment options for those experiencing hypersexual behaviors, and many clinicians recommend a multifaceted approach.
 Treatment plans are created after assessing the individual, so treatment methods can vary depending on an individual's history, current symptoms, and any comorbid conditions they may have.
 Common treatment methods include cognitive-behavioral therapy, relapse-prevention therapy, psychodynamic psychosocial therapy, and psychopharmacological treatment, which can be implemented through individual therapy, couple's therapy, and/or group therapy.

 The concept of hypersexuality as an addiction was started in the 1970s by former members of Alcoholics Anonymous who felt they experienced a similar lack of control and compulsivity with sexual behaviors as with alcohol.
 Multiple 12-step style self-help groups now exist for people who identify as sex addicts, including Sex Addicts Anonymous, Sexaholics Anonymous, Sex and Love Addicts Anonymous, and Sexual Compulsives Anonymous.
 Some hypersexual men may treat their condition with the usage of medication (such as cyproterone acetate) or consuming foods considered to be anaphrodisiacs.
 Other hypersexuals may choose a route of consultation, such as psychotherapy, self-help groups or counselling.

 Terminology

-Sexologists have been using the term hypersexuality since the late 1800s, when Krafft-Ebing described several cases of extreme sexual behaviours in his seminal 1886 book, Psychopathia Sexualis.
-The author used the term "hypersexuality" to describe conditions that would now be termed premature ejaculation.
-Terms to describe males with the condition include donjuanist, satyromaniac, satyriac and satyriasist, for women clitoromaniac, nympho and nymphomaniac, for teleiophilic (attracted to adults) heterosexual women andromaniac, while hypersexualist, sexaholic, onanist, hyperphiliac and erotomaniac are gender neutral terms.
+Sexologists have been using the term hypersexuality since the late 1800s, when Krafft-Ebing described several cases of extreme sexual behaviors in his seminal 1886 book, Psychopathia Sexualis.
+The author used the term hypersexuality to describe conditions that would now be termed premature ejaculation.
+Terms to describe males with the condition include donjuanist, satyromaniac, satyriac and satyriasist, for women clitoromaniac, nympho and nymphomaniac, for teleiophilic (attracted to adults) heterosexual women andromaniac, while hypersexualist, sexaholic, onanist, hyperphiliac and erotomaniac are gender-neutral terms.

 Other, mostly historical, names are the Messalina complex, sexaholism, hyperlibido and furor uterinus.
-John Wilmot, 2nd Earl of Rochester described hypersexuality in some of his literature.
+John Wilmot, 2nd Earl of Rochester, described hypersexuality in some of his literature.